gasolin/foxbox/README.md

 Follow instructions on screen to specify internet connection and the root permission password.
 Now the environment is settled for you. (the default vagrant box username/password is `vagrant/vagrant`)

+Open your browser with `127.0.0.1:9000`, the magic happens!

-Inside of virtualbox, run command:
+Inside of guest machine or web console, run command:

 ```
 $ gaia_init.sh